John, Count of Chalon

 Although he gave charters to the towns in his territory, he also welcomed the Dominican friars as inquisitors.

 The possession of Salins, with its salt production, gave John the fortune necessary to extend his territories.
-To protect the trade routes, he built the following fortresses: Le Pin, Montmahoux, Saint-Anne, Arguel, and Nozeroy, where he normally resided.
+To protect the trade routes, he built the following fortresses: Le Pin, Montmahoux, Saint-Anne, Arguel and Nozeroy.
+He usually resided in Nozeroy.

 To avoid the customs imposed by the Count of Pontarlier, he bought the forests in the region around Pontarlier and Jougne, which he logged, creating new roads.
-He founded the towns of Châtelblanc, Chaux-Neuve, and Rochejean, the last of which contains his name.
+He founded the towns of Châtelblanc, Chaux-Neuve and Rochejean, the last of which contains his name.

 Family

 He had three wives and 16 children.

 He married Mahaud (or Mahaut) of Burgundy, the daughter of Hugh III, Duke of Burgundy and Beatrice of Albon.
 She died March 26, 1242.
 They had the following children: